ampl/gsl/doc/statistics.rst

 .. function:: double gsl_stats_median (double data[], const size_t stride, const size_t n)

-   This function returns the median value of *data*, a dataset of length *n* with stride :data:`stride`.
+   This function returns the median value of :data:`data`, a dataset of length :data:`n` with stride :data:`stride`.
 The median is found using the quickselect algorithm.
 The input array does not need to be sorted, but note that the algorithm rearranges the array and so the input is not preserved on output.